Hire Me

 As Covid hit and Wizards of the Coast scaled back on Magic events, I discovered Manifold Markets, joining just a few months after the site first launched.
 I absolutely loved the culture of intellectual curiosity combined with hard empiricism that we fostered there, and I was appointed a site moderator as soon as the position came to exist.
 I couldn't possibly describe all of the weird stuff we got up to there; I think my favorite was the hybrid code golf/open-source game theory tournament I organized, pitting 62 human-written computer programs against each other for a prize in the site currency.
 I maintained 1st place on the global Manifold forecasting leaderboard for many months, and 1st place on the question creation leaderboard for several years after that.

-I'm a self-taught programmer, which does mean I'll be a little less familiar with common frameworks than you might normally expect, but also demonstrates that I'm capable of self-directed learning and picking things up quickly.
+I'm a self-taught developer, which does mean I'll be a little less familiar with common frameworks than you might normally expect, but also demonstrates that I'm capable of self-directed learning and picking things up quickly.
 (This was before the advent of AI; I learned by experiment and reading documentation.)
 My largest project is RulesGuru, a platform for procedural generation of custom Magic: The Gathering rules questions.
 It comprises more than 80,000 lines of code, has thousands of users from more than a dozen different countries, and has been adopted as one of the primary learning resources for the Magic judge program.
 It can generate trillions of valid rules question & answer pairs, which has resulted in several different teams working on Magic AI reaching out to me about using it as training data.
 Most of the work was done myself, but recently we received a grant from Judge Foundry, which required me to hire and manage a team of developers to work on the project.

 Some other things I've done: